Skip to content

 | Gardening

-Watering, Weeding and Weather Watering, weeding and the weather: as gardeners, some of us sure complain about these three subjects a lot.
-I call them “the Three W’s” because remembering them makes gardening easier.
+Watering, Weeding and Weather Watering, weeding and the weather I call these things “The Three Ws” because these strategies make gardening easier.
 Also, I love alliteration.
 Alliteration is a good way to remember important things.
-I wish someone in my early gardening experiences […]
+I wish someone in my early gardening experiences had addressed these “Love them/Hate them, they’re always with us” subjects positively. […]

 Read More »